 What Side Effects Does the Patch Have?

-Consult your doctor before using the birth control patch.
 As with any birth control, there are some side effects that you should be aware of even though their occurrence is unlikely.
 Some of the potential side effects of birth control patches include nausea, headaches, dizziness, mood changes, blood clots, breast tenderness, stomach pain, skin irritation, and irregular menstrual bleeding.

 Call your doctor right away if you experience sudden shortness of breath, yellowing of the skin or eyeballs, severe pain or pressure in your chest, sudden, severe headache, weakness or numbness in the arm or leg, persistent leg pain, or sudden partial or complete blindness.

-Is There Any Other Important Information to Know?
+Any Other Important Information to Know?

 Some medications can make the birth control patch less effective, including barbiturates, aprepitant, griseofulvin, bosentan, St. John’s Wort, certain combinations of HIV medicines, and certain seizure medications.
 Be sure to tell your doctor about any other medications or supplements you’re taking before receiving a prescription for the patch.